Parata Air

 Parata Air, formerly Fly Yangyang and Fly Gangwon, is a South Korean low-cost airline.
 The carrier has announced plans to resume domestic services between Gimpo, Jeju, and Yangyang in August 2025.
 It also intends to launch international flights from Incheon to destinations in Japan, Vietnam, and the United States.

 History

 Founding

 Fly Gangwon was originally established as Fly Yangyang in November 2016 and signed the Convention on Support for Air Transport Business with Gangwon State.

-In October 2017, Fly Yangyang changed its name to current name, Fly Gangwon and signed the agreement of leasing 3 Boeing 737-800.
-Fly Gangwon received its Air Operator's Certificate in 2019, begins activation with relocating its headquarters to Yangyang County, location of Yangyang International Airport.
-In November, Fly Gangwon launches the route to Jeju after the flying test in October.
-In December, Fly Gangwon launches the route to Taipei–Taoyuan, its first international operation.
+In October 2017, Fly Yangyang changed its name to Fly Gangwon and signed a lease for 3 Boeing 737-800.
+Fly Gangwon received its Air Operator's Certificate in 2019, and relocated its headquarters to Yangyang County, home to Yangyang International Airport.
+In November, Fly Gangwon began flights to Jeju.
+In December, Fly Gangwon launched flights to Taipei–Taoyuan, its first international destination.

 Financial crisis

 Fly Gangwon expanded its domestic and international network, but due to COVID-19 pandemic, Fly Gangwon got into financial difficulties.
 In December, Gangwon State Council financial committee approves a financial support of 6 billion won to Fly Gangwon to recover its operation, including receiving Air Cargo Transport Certificate and signing for introducing widebody aircraft, Airbus A330-200 and Airbus A330-200F.

 In May 2023, Fly Gangwon suspended all its operations and applied for bankruptcy protection.
 Since the filing for bankruptcy protection, Fly Gangwon's Air Operation Certificate validation has been suspended.
 In November, Fly Gangwon returns its last aircraft to the lessor, and announces the main bidding in December with conducting the diligence of 3 Letter of Intent(LOI)s.